 Europe comprises of two major sub-regions.
-These are Western Europe, that serves predominantly as a sub-region of destination, and Central and South Eastern Europe, that serves primarily as an origin and transit, and to a lesser extent, a destination region.
+These are Western Europe, that serves predominantly as a sub-region of destination, and Central and South Eastern Europe, that serves primarily as an origin transit, and a destination region.

 These sub-regions, due to the very different nature of the human trafficking patterns affecting them, will be discussed separately.